Leaf-Agriculture/docs/docs/operations_endpoints.md

 - `page`, an integer specifying the page being fetched
 - `size`, an integer specifying the size of the page

+If the parameters page and size are not set, the endpoint will return 20 results.

 <Tabs
   defaultValue="sh"
   values={[